mike182uk/timestring/README.md

 console.log(time) // will log 1
 ```

 In the example of above `hoursPerDay` is being set to `1`.
 When the time string is being parsed, the return value is being specified as hours.
-Normally `1d` would parse to `24` hours (as by deafult there are 24 hours in a day) but because `hoursPerDay` has been set to `1`, `1d` is now only equal to `1` hour.
+Normally `1d` would parse to `24` hours (as by deafult there are 24 hours in a day) but because `hoursPerDay` has been set to `1`, `1d` will now only parse to `1` hour.

 This would be useful for specific application needs.

-***Example**  - Employees of my company work 7.5 hours a day, and only work 5 days a week.
+*Example  - Employees of my company work 7.5 hours a day, and only work 5 days a week.
 In my time tracking app, when they type `1d` i want 7.5 hours to be tracked.
 When they type `1w` i want 5 days to be tracked etc.*

 ```js
 var settings = {